Arjun-Mavai/Learning-fullStack/README.md

-ES7+ extension : where create components dynamically : rafce : react alert function component export multicursor : through command+D pressing : wrap abbreviation using command+shift+P : command palate in view react trick in file components use : rafce : in html file use : ! then enter
+ES7+ extension : where create components dynamically : rafce : react alert function component export multicursor : through command+D pressing : wrap abbreviation using command+shift+P : command palate in view react trick in file components use : rafce : in html file use : ! then enter with emmet : use .myClass will create div with with this class , like #id then enter : for random text generation use **lorem**  or lorem*100 to generate more content then enter
+1 inch =2.54 cm , 96px , 1 em : 16px;
+transition transform ,translate